 Consider that there are massive industries built around the breeding, killing, and packaging of meat from these animals.
-If they were decreed overnight to be off-limits, do you think such companies would just accept their new reality?
+If they were declared to be off-limits overnight, do you think such companies would just accept their new reality?
 Doubtful.

-Consider that some of the most vocal supporters of anti-animal-cruelty efforts have been loudly shouting about any number of things for a long time.
+Consider that the most vocal supporters of anti-animal-cruelty efforts have loudly shouted about their cause for a long time.
 If there was suddenly evidence that animals are thinking on the same level we are and capable of communication, do you think everyone would just take animal rights groups’ word for it?
 Doubtful.

 We’ve gotten to the point where we’ll defend, tooth-and-claw, ideas we don’t even really care about.
 Ideas that in no way influence our daily lives.
-Races that we only have theoretical horses in.
+Races in which we only have theoretical horses.

 We’d be far more capable of dealing with new information quickly and rationally if we stopped assuming debate for debate’s sake is a good thing.
 There will always be issues that need to be sorted out, but to praise the silly sport that discourse has become is tantamount to praising professional wrestling for its competitive integrity.
 It’s possible to compare notes and come to solid decisions without making a circus out of the exercise.

 Headlines tomorrow may read that we’re not alone in the universe, and that instead of the aliens we’ve been wanting to meet, with different ideas and ways of thinking, other minds have been here on earth alongside us all along, barking and quacking and trying to get through to us that they’d really like to sit at the table, too.
 And that collars are uncomfortable.